 Yet the investigation and surveillance was pushed forward for the duration of the campaign and deep into President Trump's administration.

-Now, when you have an attorney general saying this on top of his previously made comments, and then John Duran's comments, he got to pay close attention to this, because this is now what what we'll learn, what we've learned here is everything we've reported is true.
+Now, when you have a attorney general saying this on top of his previously made comments and then John Durham's comments, you got to pay close attention to this because this is now what we'll learn.

 We've been right the whole time.

-And that the, you know, the FBI officials misled the FISA court, omitted critical exculpatory facts from their filings, suppressed or ignored information negating the reliability of their principal source in a rush to maintain surveillance warrants on members of the Trump campaign.
+But it's not one thing that we can see here that we got wrong and that the, you know, the FBI officials misled the FISA court, omitted critical exculpatory facts from their filings, suppressed or ignored information negating the reliability of their principal source in a rush to maintain surveillance warrants on members of the Trump campaign.

-And while most of the misconduct identified by the inspector general was committed in 2016 and 17 by this now by these now former FBI officials, the malfeasance and misfeasance detailed in the inspector general's report reflects a clear abuse of the FISA process.
+And while most of the misconduct identified by the Inspector General was committed in 2016 and 17 by this, now, by these now former FBI officials, the malfeasance and misfeasance detailed in the Inspector General's report reflects a clear abuse of the FISA process.

 And this then gets to the comments of John Durham.